-UNIFORM: The Concordia University Texas student uniform consists of a purple scrub top with the school logo on the left chest and matching scrub pant and a white lab coat.
+UNIFORM: The Concordia University Texas student uniform consists of a purple scrub top with the school logo and matching scrub pant and a white lab coat.
 A long- or short-sleeved white or navy blue shirt or turtleneck may be worn under the scrub top.
-The uniform must be clean and wrinkle-free for each wearing.
-Most practicums for MSN will not require this from you.
-LAB COAT: A /4 length lab coat with the embroidered school logo over the left chest pocket may be worn when obtaining patient assignments in the hospital or as required in various community settings.
+The uniform must be clean and wrinklefree for each wearing.
+Most practicums for MSN will not require you to wear a uniform so do not purchase one unless told to do so.